pnegahdar/inenv/Readme.md

 # InEnv #

 A simple utility to manage multiple virtual python environments in one project.
-Functionally similar to tox but makes no assumption assumptions on what you want to use it for (tests, etc).
+Functionally similar to tox but makes no assumption what you want to use it for (tests, etc).

 Changes are automatically detected in files and deps and are only reinstalled if changes occur